propelorm/Propel/cookbook/symfony2/working-with-symfony2.markdown

 }
 {% endhighlight %}

-Don't forget to register the PropelBundle namespace in `app/autoload.php`:
+Don't forget to register the PropelBundle namespace in `app/autoload.php` if you are not using Composer:

 {% highlight php %}
 <?php